 Scissors.
 A good sharp pair of fine point embroidery scissors is invaluable. (people get in major trouble for using mine for anything but thread) I would recommend a Kai ones by Janome.
 This another key piece of beginners embroidery equipment.

-- Needle case, of course for storing them.
+Needle case, of course for storing them.
 I have one which is rather ancient ( actually my first embroidery project.
 It has doctor’s flannel inside to help prevent needle tarnish. of course for storing them.
 I have one which is rather ancient ( actually my first embroidery project.
 It has doctor’s flannel inside to help prevent needle tarnish.
 This is a key piece of beginner embroidery equipment.

 I could add hundreds of items to the list, but most of them wouldn’t be needed to several projects in. tweezers, pliers, micron pigma pens , thimbles, bradle, awl, melor etc are examples.
 Though different techniques do need different tools.
 So don’t be afraid to expand the kit.